M0LTE/pi-transceiver/electronics/PA_Board_V2/Arduino/Board/README.md

 - Find where the board files have been installed.
 There will be a directory like this "C:\Users\'your_user_name'\AppData\Local\Arduino15\packages\adafruit\hardware\samd\1.7.10" which contains a file "boards.txt" and "variants" directory.

-- Replace the "boards.txt file in the directory found above with the one in the Board directory of this Github repository.
+- Replace the "boards.txt" file in the directory found above with the one in this Github directory.

-- Add the "Pi_Tx_PA" directory from the "Board/variants" of this Github repository. into the variants directory found above.
+- Add the "Pi_Tx_PA" and the "Pi_Tx_PA_V2" directories from the "Board/variants" of this Github repository. into the variants directory found above.

 - Restart PC and open Arduino IDE